-6 ECTS / 180 h Module Gdl-Proj-M Master's Project Theoretical Foundations of Computing Masterprojekt Grundlagen der Informatik (since WS20/21) Person responsible for module: Prof. Ph.D.
-Michael Mendler Contents: The project will be conducted either individually or in small student teams depending on the topic which will fall into one of the current active research areas of the informatics theory group (GDI).
+Module GdI-Proj-M Master's Project Theoretical Foundations of Computing

+Masterprojekt Grundlagen der Informatik

+The project will be conducted either individually or in small student teams depending on the topic which will fall into one of the current active research areas of the informatics theory group (GDI).
 The results of the project are documented in written form in a work report and orally presented in a research talk.
 The project typically consist of theoretical research based on the literature and some software implementation.

-Learning outcomes: By conducting supervised research the project implementation work, the students will be able to gain an understanding of further central issues in the theory of computing, beyond the contents covered in regular modules.
-They will also be able to deepen their knowledge of the practical application of theoretical concepts discussed in theory modules they have previously attended and develop important research skills. prerequisites for the module:
+By conducting supervised research the project implementation work, the students will be able to gain an understanding of further central issues in the theory of computing, beyond the contents covered in regular modules.
+They will also be able to deepen their knowledge of the practical application of theoretical concepts discussed in theory modules they have previously attended and develop important research skills.

-the planning, organisation and exec cution of software projects, such as acquired in a previous software engineering lab module.
-Typically, students have previously also atter students have previously also attended courses on research methods.
-In addition, for projects in the theoretical foundations of computer science we strongly recommend: a good command of English, elementary formal logic, basic knowledge in the theory of machines and languages, computer architecture, operating systems, non- procedural programming.
-Frequency: every semester Recommended semester: Minimal Duration of the Module: 1 Semester
+Students are expected to possess general skills and knowledge in the planning, organisation and execution of software projects, such as acquired in a previous software engineering lab module.
+Typically, students have previously also attended courses on research methods.
+In addition, for projects in the theoretical foundations of computer science we strongly recommend: a good command of English, elementary formal logic, basic knowledge in the theory of machines and languages, computer architecture, operating systems, non-procedural programming.

-Students are expected to possess general skills and knowledge in

-Module Units

-Master's Project Theoretical Foundations of Computing 4,00 Weekly Contact
+Master's Project Theoretical Foundations of Computing

-Mode of Delivery: Practicals Hours

 Lecturers: Prof. Ph.D.
 Michael Mendler

-Language: English/German

-Frequency: every semester
+Language: English/German Frequency: every semester

-Learning outcome:

 To be announced at the beginning of the semester.

-Contents:

-Project planning meetings, tutorials on the project topics, final presentation and
+Project planning meetings, tutorials on the project topics, final presentation and poster

-poster

-Literature: